growingananas/react_app-with-api/README.md

 ## Deleting todos

+Implemented deleting:

--the todo is removed on `TodoDeleteButton` click;
+- the todo is removed on `TodoDeleteButton` click;
--the todo is covered with the loader while wating for the API response;
+- the todo is covered with the loader while wating for the API response;
--in case of API error `Unable to delete a todo` is shown at the bottom;
+- in case of API error `Unable to delete a todo` is shown at the bottom;
--all the completed todos can be removed after the `Clear completed` button click.
+- all the completed todos can be removed after the `Clear completed` button click.

 ## Toggling a todo status